himanshrathore/pymargay/README.md

   6) Similarly do it for other radial distances, i.e. 1.5Kpc, 2.5Kpc, ...
   7) You will get the delta_sigma_sfr radial profile for this main sample galaxy

-# Pipe3D_sample_download.py
+# Description for 'Pipe3D_sample_download.py'

-This script can be used to download Pipe3D datacubes.
+This script can be used to download a set of MaNGA datacubes from the Pipe3D archive storage.
 In order to use this script, the following addresses are needed:

 'address1' -> text file containing the list of MaNGA_IDs whose Pipe3D datacubes are to be downloaded 'address2' -> directory where the zipped datacubes are to be stored 'address3' -> directory where the datacubes are to be extracted

+The user needs to go inside the script and supply these addresses.

 Note that this script automatically checks if the file is already present in the specified directories.
 If it is present, it will not be downloaded again from the internet.
 This check is done for both zipped and extracted datacubes.